 Continuously export Microsoft Defender for Cloud data

 Microsoft Defender for Cloud generates detailed security alerts and recommendations.
-To analyze the information in these alerts and recommendations, you can export them to Azure Log Analytics, Event Hubs, or to another SIEM, SOAR, or IT classic deployment model solution.
-You can stream the alerts and recommendations as they're generated or define a schedule to send periodic snapshots of all of the new data.
+To analyze the information that's in these alerts and recommendations, you can export them to Log Analytics in Azure Monitor, to Azure Event Hubs, or to another Security Information and Event Management (SIEM), Security Orchestration Automated Response (SOAR), or IT classic deployment model solution.
+You can stream the alerts and recommendations as they're generated or define a schedule to send periodic snapshots of all new data.

-With continuous export, you can fully customize what information to export and where it goes.
+When you set up continuous export, you can fully customize what information to export and where the information goes.
 For example, you can configure it so that:

-- All medium or higher severity findings from vulnerability assessment scans of your SQL servers are sent to a specific Log Analytics workspace
+- All medium or higher-severity findings from vulnerability assessment scans of your computers running SQL Server are sent to a specific Log Analytics workspace.

-This article describes how to configure continuous export to Log Analytics workspaces or Azure event hubs.
+This article describes how to set up continuous export to a Log Analytics workspace or to an event hub in Azure.

-Defender for Cloud also offers the option to perform a one-time, manual export to CSV.
-Learn more in Manual one-time export of alerts and recommendations.
+Defender for Cloud also offers the option to do a onetime, manual export to a comma-separated values (CSV) file.
+Learn more in Manually export alerts and recommendations.

 National (Azure Government, Microsoft Azure operated by 21Vianet)